Super-Michael-05/myCV/README.md

 # myCV
-- This is my currrent CV made with HTML, CSS and JS.
+This is a old CV made with HTML, CSS and JS.
+My current CV is created with WordPress.